sevenbytes/fme/README.md

-# gofme
+# fme-go
-Go client for FME Server API
+Go client for the FME Server.